cmcntsh/UseChatGPtEdit/README.md

 			• Perform a final check to ensure that all changes have been made correctly and that the paper is ready for submission.

+I asked ChatGPT for some prompts to help with specific steps.

+	• Prompt for checking for structure and organization and getting a suggested revision ○ Please review this text for overall structure and organization.
+Ensure that the ideas flow logically, and the paragraphs are well-connected.
+If you identify any areas where the organization could be improved or suggest restructuring for better clarity, please provide specific recommendations:
+[Hit shift-enter to move to the next line down and paste the text here.]
+	• Prompt for checking for grammar and style and getting suggested revision ○ Please review my text for grammar and style.
+Check for any grammatical errors, awkward phrasing, or areas where the writing style can be improved.
+If you notice any repetitive or unclear language, provide specific suggestions for enhancement.
+The text is [insert the specific text or a brief description of the content].
+	• Prompt for checking for clarity and conciseness and getting suggested revision ○ Please review my text for clarity and conciseness.
+Check for any areas where the language could be clearer or more concise.
+If you identify any redundant or overly complex sentences, suggest specific revisions to enhance clarity and brevity.
+The text is [insert the specific text or provide a brief description of the content].
+	• Prompt for checking for consistent tone and suggested revision ○ Please review my text for consistent tone in academic writing.
+Ensure that the language is formal, objective, and avoids any elements that may be too casual or subjective.
+If you identify any instances where the tone may need adjustment for a more formal and scholarly demeanor, please provide specific suggestions.
+The text is [insert the specific text or provide a brief description of the content].

 ## Older Attempts and Information